isaac8069/Re-Art-Client/README.md

 # Re-Art

-Getting tired of the same old art on the walls of your home?
-Use our subscription service to receive a new collection of artwork tailored to your unique taste in art and delivered right to your door, season after season.
+A fullstack MERN application which allows users to purchase a seasonal subscription service for artwork shipped to their home, curated to the user's unique selection of art categories.

 ## Tech stack

-MongoDB, Express, React, Node
+MongoDB, Express, React, Node, Stripe API

 ## Styling